MohosinMiah/Design-Pattern-In-Java/Creational_Design_Pattern/SimpleFactoryPattern.md

         Product productA = ProductFactory.createProduct("A");
         Product productB = ProductFactory.createProduct("B");

-        productA.getDescription(); // Output: This is product A. productB.getDescription(); // Output: This is product B.
+        productA.getDescription(); // Output  This is product A. productB.getDescription(); // Output  This is product B.
     }
 }